tpoisot/ms_spegen_cooc/ms.md

 are all highly consistent.
 For this analysis *only*, networks that were as functionally diverse as expected (as determined by the Null Models) were removed, since their diversity of strategies can be explained solely by either their connectance or degree distribution.
+Types of interactions are given in the x axis, with networks separated as a function of whether they have more (orange) or less (purple) strategy diversity than expected by chance (under the assumptions of the second, more restrictive null model).

 **Figure 3.** Scatterplot of strategy diversity versus other network metrics.
 Regardless of the interaction type, diversity of strategies responds in a similar way to other network metrics.
-Points are colored as in Figure 2.
-Triangles are host-parasite systems, squares are plants-herbivores, and circles are plants-pollinators.
+Points are colored as in Figure
+2. Triangles are host-parasite systems, squares are plants-herbivores, and circles are plants-pollinators.
+Empty triangles are the host-parasite networks that have as many strategy diversity as expected.

+\clearpage

 # Tables